Leoongera/data-dashboard-streamlit/README.md

 ## How to Run
 1. Install dependencies:
    pip install -r requirements.txt

+## How to Run
-2. Run the app:
+2. Run the dashboard/app:
 streamlit run app.py